TheThingsNetwork/lorawan-stack-migrate/README.md

 ## Wanesy

-Migration from Kerlink's Wanesy requires exporting the device data into a [CSV](./pkg/source/wanesy/testdata/test.csv) file and fed into this tool.
-Please reach out Kerlink to get an export of the devices that need to be migrated.
+Migration from Kerlink's Wanesy requires exporting the device data into a [CSV](./pkg/source/wanesy/testdata/test.csv) file and feeding it into this tool.
+Please reach out to Kerlink to get an export of the devices that need to be migrated.

 ### Configuration